nvonpentz/go-blockchain/README.md

 When a communication is sent over the network, it is parsed by the `listenToConnection()` go routine, and redirects the information to the appropriate channel.

 ## Why Private?
 This is a private blockchain, which means it cannot easily be run beyond a private network because of the challenges of getting past routers and NAT.
-Theoretically this blockchain would work as public blockchain if users setup portforwarding on their router, or if universal plug and play (UPNP) was implemented.
+Theoretically this blockchain would work as public blockchain if users setup port forwarding on their router, or if universal plug and play (UPNP) was implemented.